The World’s Best First Class Airline Lounges

 4. Cathay Pacific The Pier First Class Lounge Hong Kong (HKG)

-In terms of design, Cathay Pacific’s The Pier First Class Lounge in Hong Kong is one of my two favorite lounges.
+In terms of design, Cathay Pacific’s The Pier First Class Lounge in Hong Kong is one of my favorite lounges in the world.
 The lounge is designed in a way that makes you feel like you’re in a really swanky hotel or even home, rather than at an airport.

 Cathay Pacific first class lounge entrance